Watch Jemar Tisby's Trailer on YouTube

 However, that view of abortion was about to change.
 Desegregation moved forward.
 Segregationist Bob Jones University (BJU) admitted black students, but mixed dating was prohibited.
 That race-based dating policy led to a loss of tax-exempt status in 1976.
 The Moral Majority rose to power on a platform of restoring Bible reading and Christian prayer to public schools and the wedge issue of abortion.
 The movement strengthened as Falwell and his organization blessed Ronald Reagan.
 Reagan spoke at BJU in 1980 and soon thereafter, their tax-exempt status was restored.
 The marriage of evangelical Christianity to the Republican party and an antiabortion rallying cry remains strong.

 In chapter 11, Tisby evaluates American progress.
 Although the external "whites only" signs are down, Blacks and Whites are segregated in society, politics, and the church.
 He reminds us of differentials in unemployment and incarceration.
-On page 195, Tisby appears to respond to questions of “What can I do?”
-We can increase our awareness through books and videos and connect with Blacks and other minorities, he tells us.
+On page 195, Tisby responds to questions of “What can I do?”
+We can increase our awareness through books and videos and connect with Blacks and other minorities.
 And we can use our other gifts or talents like writing and speaking to address issues of racial and social justice.
 There’s more here, which makes the chapter a useful guide to readers who have now developed their awareness of racism in US society.

 Tisby concludes with a short essay on the importance of being strong and courageous.